Stylback/home-server/README.md

 ### Part 1: Aquire a custom domain

 Up until this point we have only been able to access our server while on the same local network, to access it remotely we will utilize a custom domain.
-This method will make it easy to manage multiple services as we can use subdomains (_blog.domain.tld, server.domain.tld etc._), it also makes the process of using Dynamic DNS easier.
+This method will make it easy to manage multiple services as we can use subdomains (_blog.domain.tld, server.domain.tld etc._).

 To get a custom domain you will need to purchase it from a domain registrar.
-There are many domain registrars but I've gone with [Njalla](https://njal.la/) due to their great track record, amazing privacy policy and [DMCA responses](https://njal.la/blog/dhlsucks/).
-Their pricing is somewhat higher than their competitors and you might consider something like [namecheap](https://www.namecheap.com/) if you're looking for a cheaper alternative.
+There are many domain registrars but I've gone with [Njalla](https://njal.la/) due to their great track record, privacy policy and [DMCA responses](https://njal.la/blog/dhlsucks/).
+Their pricing is somewhat higher than their competitors, so you might consider [namecheap](https://www.namecheap.com/) if you're looking for a more affordable option.

 ### Part 2: Configure Dynamic DNS

 We want our domain to point to our routers IP-address.
 This address, called a dynamic IP-address, will change over time and can cause our registrar to point the wrong way were it not updated.
-To solve this we will utilize [ddns-updater](https://github.com/qdm12/ddns-updater), which is a dynamic DNS service that will regularly check our IP-address and convey any changes to Njalla.
+To solve this we will utilize [ddns-updater](https://github.com/qdm12/ddns-updater), which is a dynamic DNS service that will regularly check our public IP-address and convey any changes to Njalla.

 To get started, log into Njalla (_or your registrar of choice_) and add a new DNS record to your domain.
-This new record should be __DYNAMIC__ (_not A or AAAA_) and be named __*__, this will create a dynamic __wildcard__ domain.
-Njalla will provide you with a key that we need to update the IP-address of the DNS record, if you're using another registrar they might have other ways of conveying changes to IP.
+This new record should be __DYNAMIC__ and be named __*__, this will create a dynamic __wildcard__ domain.
+Njalla will provide us with the key we need to update the IP-address of the DNS record, if you're using another registrar they might have other ways of conveying IP-changes.

 To get started with ddns-updater we will create a directory in `/srv`: